karayabin/universe-snapshot/universe/Ling/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

     # - as the plugin name in rendering.list_renderer.identifier (list)
     # - as the plugin name in plugin (described in the miscellaneous "section" of the realist conception notes)
     plugin_name: Light_Kit_Admin

+    # The path to a create file, see the use_create_file directive for more info
+    # The {app_dir} tag will be replaced with the absolute path to the application directory.
+    create_file: /path/to/the/create_file.sql

+    # Whether or not to use the "create file" defined with the create_file directive.
+    # If true, the generators will use the info from the create file to do their things.
+    # If false, the generators will use the info from the actual database instead.
+    # Learn more about create file here: https://github.com/lingtalfi/TheBar/blob/master/discussions/create-file.md
+    # default value is false
+    use_create_file: true

     # This section defines the table to generate configuration files for.